 This order approved the annexation of land from Leduc County and the Town of Beaumont to the City of Edmonton.
 The annexed area includes neighbourhoods 8885 - Edmonton South Central East, 8886 - Edmonton South East, 8887 - Edmonton South Central, and 8888 - Edmonton South West.
-Only Neighbourhood 8887 - Edmonton South Central has property in the Commercial Land inventory.
+Only Neighbourhood 8887 - Edmonton South Central (Discovery Lands) has property in the Commercial Land inventory (see market area map on page 25).